dayvsonspacca/lumus-sql-builder/README.md

 ## About project

-Lumus SQL Builder is a Rust library that allows you to programmatically and intuitively construct complex SQL queries.
+Lumus SQL Builder is a Rust library that allows you to programmatically and intuitively construct complex SQL queries for simple projects.
 It supports a variety of SQL operations, including column selection, joins, WHERE clauses, grouping, sorting, and more.

 ## Features

 -   Table creation
 -   Data insertion
 -   Data selection with support for DISTINCT, GROUP BY, ORDER BY, LIMIT, and OFFSET
--   Complex WHERE clauses
+-   A simple way to make WHERE clauses

 ## Example Usage